South Africa Silver Linings in times of COVID-19

 A simple grumble of your own stomach had your senses on alert.
 Learning the sounds of the African bush brought us back to ourselves.
 You have to live in the moment.

-Interestingly, most of the animals seemed just as wary of us as we of them.
-Even the lioness who stopped dead in her tracks when she spotted us didn’t seem too interested and casually walked on.
+Interestingly, most of the animals seemed just as wary of us as we were of them.
+Even the lioness who stopped dead in her tracks when she spotted us didn’t seem bothered.

 Leopard Encounter